1xyz/pryrite/inspector/intro.md

-# Welcome to the aardy interactive runner.
+# Welcome to the interactive runner.

 This is our attempt to bring a REPL driven programming to your document.